Ajay-Chopra/Computer-Vision/README.md

 # My Personal Projects in Computer Vision

 ### Inspiration
-Out of all the various applications of deep learning and artificial intelligence that exist today, computer vision is by far the most interesting to me.
-Many of us do not realize how incredibly accurate and sophisticated our sense of sight really is, until we go about trying to teach a machine the have the same ability.
-The fact that there exist image classifiers and object detectors that are more accurate than their human counterparts is a testament to how far we've come in the technological age.
-As the use cases for robust vision software continue to grow, I am more exited to see what tangible improvements they can bring to the human experience.
+Computer vision has long been an interest of mine ever since I began studying computer science.
+The use cases for robust intelligent vision software are growing more numerous every year, including everything from detecting early stage lung cancer to autonomous vehicles.
+This repository contains some small files that utilize common computer vision techniques to perform interactive functions such as live face swapping, yawn detection and object tracking.
+By no means are these groundbreaking projects, but they do show how developers can leverage the power of cv algorithms to create some fun applications simply and quickly.

 ### Projects
-This repository contains a few small CV projects that I have completed in my free time.

 #### Live Face Swapper
 This code lets the user implement live face swapping using a webcam.
 Using an image from the user's local directory, the program maps that image onto the user's face in real time.
-The project uses several common CV programs and techniques, including a pretrained facial landmark detector.
+The project uses several common CV techniques, such as the DLIB implementation of the Viola and Jones facial landmark detection algorithm.
+After the facial landmarks of the directory image are identified, the face is translated, scaled and rotated to fit over the webcam image.
+Lastly, I modify the color balance of the directory image to match that of the first, along with blending some of the features around the edges to make the transition more seamless.
+Some results can be seen below.

 #### Yawn Detector
-The inspiration for this project came when one of my coworkers, during a particularly boring afternoon, asked 'How many times do you think you yawn at your desk per day?'
-Instead of just going to Google like a normal person, I decided it would be fun to build a live yawn detector that could detect when a subject is yawning based on the position of their top and bottom lip.
-It uses the same algorithms to determine facial landmarks as the Face Swapper app, but instead only focuses on those mapping to the top and bottom lip.
+The inspiration for this project came when one of my coworkers, during a particularly boring afternoon, asked me 'How many times do you think you yawn at your desk per day?'
+I decided it would be fun to build a live yawn detector that could detect when a subject is yawning based on the position of their top and bottom lip.
+It uses the same algorithms to determine facial landmarks as the face swapping app, but instead only focuses on those mapping to the top and bottom lip.
 Though my program is short, simple and quite inaccurate by industry standards, similar programs are being used in DMS (Driver Monitoring Systems) to detect if a driver is becoming drowsy.

+#### Object Tracker
+This file allows a user to use their webcam in order to track an object as they move it across the screen.
+The program expects the user to input three integers which represent the RGB values of the object they wish to track.
+This is because I use color filtering to help identify the contours of the object.
+Once the contours are identified, I locate the centroid positon and use the line function of OpenCV to track the movement of the object.
+Note that I threshold the size of tracked images at 25 pixels.
+Hence, if the bouding circle around the object is less that 25px in raidus, the object stops being tracked.
+There is also some strange initialization behavior that I have not been able to determine the cause of, but the program is fairly robust otherwise.